CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Support for Prometheus format enables integration with monitoring systems
   - Singleton pattern for centralized metrics tracking throughout the application
   - Implemented as a separate module for clean code organization
+- Official MCP Python SDK implementation:
+  - Separation into dedicated module for clean architecture
+  - Reuse of existing components like LuaSocketClient and metrics system
+  - Use of FastMCP API for standardized server implementation
+  - Full MCP protocol compliance through official SDK
+  - Integration with existing configuration system
+  - Resource-based approach for exposing Vectric data
+  - Tool-based interaction model for LLMs
+  - Clean abstraction of Vectric operations
+  - Comprehensive error handling with proper MCP error responses
+  - Detailed documentation for users and developers

 ## Research Notes
 - Vectric Aspire/V-Carve Lua SDK offers extensive functionality: